AusDTO/gov-au-alpha/_posts/test-pages/2015-01-01-style-guide-page.markdown

 title:  "Fonts and colour swatches"
 description: This is the style guide for the Alpha release of gov.au
 categories: test-pages
+screen_help: "This is an example of what a screen help message would look like."
 include_on_homepage: true
 ---